amidaware/trmm-docs/docs/install_server.md

 SSH into the server as **root**.

-Download and run the prereqs and latest updates:
+Install the pre-reqs and apply the latest updates:

 ```bash
 apt update